kenjdavidson/lightspeed-coding-assessment/backend/booking_engine_rails/README.md

 **Step 4**

-Finally, can you add implement a pagination mechanism to return say, 2 reservations per page
+Finally, can you implement a pagination mechanism to return say, 2 reservations per page

 Good luck and, let's go!